gsbdarc/intermediate_yens_2024/docs/7_yen_gpu.md

 +-----------------------------------------------------------------------------------------+
 ```

 `nvidia-smi` also tells you how much GPU RAM is used by the process.
 When training LLM or other models, it's important to fully utilize the GPU RAM so that the training is optimized.
 So if the GPU has 24 G of RAM, we can adjust the batch size to use as much data as fits into the GPU RAM and monitor `nvidia-smi` output so see how much RAM is used while the job is running.
 If the batch size is too large, your job will crash with OOM error.
-Try reducing the batch size then try again (while monitoring GPU memory usage).
+Reduce the batch size then try again (while monitoring GPU memory usage).

 In the output example above, we are way under-utilizing the GPU RAM (using only 1 G out of 24 G).